hyperledger-archives/indy-sdk/doc/getting-started/getting-started.md

 ### Step 1: Getting Trust Anchor Credentials for Faber, Acme, Thrift and Government

-Faber College and another actors have done some preparation to offer this service to Alice.
+Faber College and other actors have done some preparation to offer this service to Alice.
 To understand these steps let's start with some definitions.

 The ledger is intended to store **Identity Records** that describe a **Ledger Entity**.
-Identity Records are public data and may include Public Keys, Service Endpoints, Credential Schemas, Credential Definitions.
+Identity Records are public data and may include Public Keys, Service Endpoints, Credential Schemas, and Credential Definitions.
 Every **Identity Record** is associated with exactly one **DID** (Decentralized Identifier) that is globally unique and resolvable (via a ledger) without requiring any centralized resolution authority.
 To maintain privacy each **Identity Owner** can own multiple DIDs.

 In this tutorial we will use two types of DIDs.
-The first one is a **Verinym**. **Verinym** is associated with the **Legal Identity** of the **Identity Owner**.
+The first one is a **Verinym**.
+A **Verinym** is associated with the **Legal Identity** of the **Identity Owner**.
 For example, all parties should be able to verify that some DID is used by a Government to publish schemas for some document type.
-The second type is a **Pseudonym** - a **Blinded Identifier** used to maintain privacy in the context on an ongoing digital relationship (**Connection**).
+The second type is a **Pseudonym** - a **Blinded Identifier** used to maintain privacy in the context of an ongoing digital relationship (**Connection**).
 If the Pseudonym is used to maintain only one digital relationship we will call it a Pairwise-Unique Identifier.
 We will use Pairwise-Unique Identifiers to maintain secure connections between actors in this tutorial.

 The creation of a DID known to the Ledger is an **Identity Record** itself (NYM transaction).
 The NYM transaction can be used for creation of new DIDs that is known to that ledger, the setting and rotation of a verification key, and the setting and changing of roles.
 The most important fields of this transaction are `dest` (target DID), `role` (role of a user NYM record being created for) and the `verkey` (target verification key).
 See [Requests](https://github.com/hyperledger/indy-node/blob/master/docs/requests.md) to get more information about supported ledger transactions.

-Publishing with a DID verification key allows a person, organization or thing, to verify that someone owns this DID as he is the only one who knows the corresponding signing key and any DID-related operations require signing with this key.
+Publishing with a DID verification key allows a person, organization or thing, to verify that someone owns this DID as that person, organization or thing is the only one who knows the corresponding signing key and any DID-related operations requiring signing with this key.

-Our ledger is public permissioned and anyone who wants to publish DIDs need to get the role of **Trust Anchor** on the ledger.
+Our ledger is public permissioned and anyone who wants to publish DIDs needs to get the role of **Trust Anchor** on the ledger.
 A **Trust Anchor** is a person or organization that the ledger already knows about, that is able to help bootstrap others.
 (It is *not* the same as what cybersecurity experts call a "trusted third party"; think of it more like a facilitator).
 See [Roles](https://docs.google.com/spreadsheets/d/1TWXF7NtBjSOaUIBeIH77SyZnawfo91cJ_ns4TR-wsq4/edit#gid=0) to get more information about roles.

 **The first step towards being able to place transactions on the ledger involves getting the role of Trust Anchor on the ledger.
 Faber College, Acme Corp and Thrift Bank will need to get the role of Trust Anchor on the ledger so they can create Verinyms and Pairwise-Unique Identifiers to provide the service to Alice.**